Uninett/probe-website/DOCUMENTATION.md

 red if the association time has expired.

 The second status show whether the probe is connected to the server, i.e. there exists an SSH tunnel at the port designated to the probe.
-It will either say "Connected" or "Not connected".
+It will also show whether eth0 or wlan0 is up.
+If only eth0 is up, something is wrong as the probe will not be able to make measurements.
+If only wlan0 is up, that's okay, as the probe doesn't have to connect to the server through eth0 (it can use wlan0 too).

-The third status tells whether an update is in progress, i.e. whether Ansible is running or not, or the result after completion.
-It will say "Not running" if an update has not been run, or if the probe was not included in the last update.
-It will say "Updating..." if Ansible is running, "Completed" if Ansible completed successfully, and "Failed" if an error occured while updating for that particular probe.
+The third status tells whether a probe has been updates or not, and if it is currently updating.
+It will show "Not updated" if the probe has never been updates.
+It will show "Updating..." if an update is currently in progress.
+Otherwise it will show the time since the probe was last updated.
+If an update fails, it will say "Failed".
+This will in most cases make the probe stop doing measurements.

 ## Complete registration procedure
-This is the complete procedure a user has to go through to register a probe.
-Note that some steps can be done before or after another, e.g. it doesn't matter if the probe has been registered on the website before it is connected to the internet.
-But the following procedure is one that works well:

-1. Get website account from Uninett.
-2. Log in to website.
-3. Add database information (InfluxDB).
-4. Register probes (initally just need name, MAC and location, but will later at least need WiFi credentials).
-5. Download image, burn it to an SD card and insert it in a RPi.
-6. Insert the WiFi dongle in the RPi and connect the RPi to the internet via ethernet.
-7. Wait until all probes have associated with the server.
-8. Click the button on the website to push the configurations, and wait for it to complete.
+See the Instructions tab on the website for instructions on the how register probes.

-9. When the update is done, eject the WiFi dongle (this will shut down the probe) and ethernet cable.
-Wait a few seconds for the RPi to fully shut down.
-When the green light on the board shines constant green, the power can be removed.
-10. The RPi will start probing next time power is connected, *and* no ethernet cable is present.
+## View collected data
+If the default database is used (UNINETT's ElasticSearch instance), users can view the collected data in Kibana by clicking on the MAC address in the Probes tab on the website.
+This will redirect them to Kibana.

 # Ansible
 Ansible is what actually converts the RPis to WiFi probes (i.e. installs the